-One of the most common types of payment fraud and ways to steal funds is by tricking someone to transfer money they were not supposed to.
+One of the most common ways to steal funds is by tricking someone to transfer money they were not supposed to.

 Have you ever received an email from an employee that seems phishy but doesn’t necessarily set off any red flags?
 An email that comes directly from a CEO or CFO requesting you to pay a vendor, place a deposit, or make a large purchase?
-Well, it’s called Business Email Compromise (BEC) and it’s one of the most common forms of payment fraud happening to businesses of all sizes today.
+Well, that’s called BEC – Business Email Compromise – and it’s one of the most common forms of fraud happening to businesses of all sizes today.

-BEC occurs when accounting seemingly is instructed to initiate a payment by an executive via an email or text message.
-However, the request is actually from a fraudster or hacker.
+Business email compromises happen when accounting seemingly is instructed to initiate a payment by an executive, except the email is really from a fraudster or hacker.
 In most cases, the hacker impersonating an employee asks for their bank account information to be changed, but it doesn’t always involve money.
 Hackers are also interested in other sensitive data such as W-2s and tax forms.

 - Always verify payments are authentic – don’t rely on an email or instant message – verify any larger or unusual payments in person or over the phone.

 - Check if the domain name is exact and not something that just looks or sounds similar.

 - Don’t hit ‘Reply’ – forward the message to be sure you are sending to the right person.

 - It is easy to fake (spoof) a sending email address or cell phone number.
 Don’t automatically assume these are from who they seem to be from.

 One of the most frequent red flags is if the email creates a sense of urgency.
 Scammers can be very patient and watch emails until the right time, an email from the CEO as he’s boarding the plane for a long flight are rarely questioned.